 To install and configure the Azure Information Protection client, see Azure Information Protection client: Installation and configuration for clients.

 Exchange Online and Exchange Server

 When you use Exchange Online or Exchange Server, you can configure options for Azure Information Protection.
 This configuration lets Exchange provide the following protection solutions:

 Exchange ActiveSync IRM so that mobile devices can protect and consume protected email messages.

-Protection rules for Outlook clients that an administrator configures to automatically apply protection templates to email messages for specified recipients.
+Protection rules for Outlook clients that an administrator configures to automatically apply protection templates and options to email messages for specified recipients.
 For example, when internal emails are sent to your legal department, they can only be read by members of the legal department and cannot be forwarded.
 Users see the protection applied to the email message before sending it, and by default, they can remove this protection if they decide it is not necessary.
 Emails are encrypted before they are sent.
 For more information, see Outlook Protection Rules and Create an Outlook Protection Rule in the Exchange library.